Royal Succession Act 2013

-The Royal Succession Act is an act of the New Zealand parliament to alter the laws of succession to the New Zealand throne.
+The Royal Succession Act is an act of the New Zealand Parliament to alter the laws of succession to the New Zealand throne.

-Compared to the Canadian Succession to the Throne Act, 2013 which merely proposes to assent to the British Succession to the Crown Act 2013, this legislation effectively re-legislates the effects of the British act.
+Compared to the Canadian Succession to the Throne Act, 2013 which merely assented to the British Succession to the Crown Act 2013, this legislation effectively re-legislated the effects of the British act.

 Background

-On 28 October 2011, at the Commonwealth Heads of Government Meeting held in Perth, Western Australia, the heads of government of the 16 Commonwealth realms, which share Elizabeth II as head of state, announced that they would introduce legislation in all 16 countries to end the primacy of males over females and the disqualification of persons married to Catholic spouses in the succession to the Crown.
+On 28 October 2011, at the Commonwealth Heads of Government Meeting held in Perth, Western Australia, the heads of government of the 16 Commonwealth realms, which shared Elizabeth II as head of state, announced that they would introduce legislation in all 16 countries to end the primacy of males over females and the disqualification of persons married to Catholic spouses in the succession to the Crown.
 In a letter to the other realms' heads of government, prior to the Perth Agreement, British Prime Minister David Cameron additionally proposed to limit the requirement to obtain the monarch's permission to marry to the first six people in line to the throne.